 “conda” a Python package manager, allows you to create “environments” which are sets of packages that you can modify.
 It does this by installing them in your home area.
 This page will guide you through loading conda and then creating and modifying environments so you can install and use whatever Python packages you need.

-After connecting to Bessemer, start an interactive session
+After connecting to Bessemer (see Establishing a SSH connection), start an interactive session with the

 srun --pty bash -i command.